Mexican Sign Language

 Mexican Sign Language (Lengua de señas mexicana, LSM; also previously known by several other names) is the predominant language of the Deaf community in Mexico.
 LSM is a complete and organized visual language, which is expressed with the hands, face, and body, with its own distinct history, community, and culture.
 There are several dialects based on regional variation and LSM may be learned as a second language by hearing and Deaf signers.
-LSM is closely related to French Sign Language (LSF) and American Sign Language (ASL), although it is mutually unintelligible.
+LSM is closely related to French Sign Language (LSF) and American Sign Language (ASL), although it is not mutually intelligible with either.

 LSM originated in the mid-19th century following the establishment of the first school for the Deaf in Mexico City, Escuela Nacional de Sordomudos (ENS), in 1869.
 Deaf students at the school were instructed by educators using Old French Sign Language, but also brought with them their own home signs and signing systems, which led to the formation of LSM.

 The number of native LSM signers is estimated to be between 49,000 and 195,000 people.
 LSM is classified as vulnerable.

 Geographic distribution and variation

 Core signing populations are found in Mexico City, Guadalajara and Monterrey, with a number of smaller cities containing signing communities.
-There is also a growing number of LSM signers in the United States, particularly in areas along the Mexico-US border and in Washington, D.C., due to educational and economic opportunities.
+There is also a growing number of LSM signers in the United States, particularly in areas along the Mexico–United States border and in Washington, D.C., due to educational and economic opportunities.
 Some members of the Deaf Latino community in the United States also use LSM.

-Some regional variation is found (80%-90% lexical similarity across the country according to Faurot et al. 2001) and there is lexical variation based on age and gender in the numeral system.
+Some regional variation is found (80–90% lexical similarity across the country according to Faurot et al. 2001) and there is lexical variation based on age and gender in the numeral system.